Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Latent regression models for rank data

-As in both examples, each ranked entity is associated with relevant covariates that are available systematic information determining how a ranker ranks it.
-To incorporate the covariate information into model (\ref{eq1}), we assume that the score of entity $i$ depends linearly on the $p$-dimensional covariate vector $\bm{x}_i$, for $i=1,\ldots, n$.
+As in both examples, each ranked entity is associated with some covariates that may be relevant to how the entity is perceived and thus ranked by rankers.
+To incorporate the covariate information into model \eqref{eq:BAR}, we assume that the score of each entity $i$ depends linearly on the $L$-dimensional covariate vector $\bm{x}_i$, for $i=1,\ldots, N$.
 To avoid being too restrictive, we allow the intercept term for each entity to be different.
-In sum, we have the following over-parameterized model:
+In particular, we have the following over-parameterized model: